TMiguelT/WebInfoTech/help.md

 Whenever you pull the latest version, I recommend running `npm install` and `bower install` to make sure all the dependencies are correct.

 Whenever you finish working on one 'part' of the application - it can be a single file or feature or concept, you should commit it.
-So for that you type `git add -A` to add all changed files to the commit, and then `git commit -m "MY COMMIT MESSAGE"` to give describe what you've done in that commit.
+So for that you type `git add -A` to add all changed files to the commit, and then `git commit -m "MY COMMIT MESSAGE"` to describe what you've done in that commit.
 Then you can type `git push origin master` to add it to the repo.
 If you haven't pulled the latest version, git will force you to do so at this point.

 # Making changes appear on the website